DaddyWarbucks/feathers-fletching/docs/hooks.md

 ## sequelizeJoinQuery

 The sequelizeJoinQuery hook leverages Sequelize's [$nested.column.syntax$](https://sequelize.org/master/manual/eager-loading.html#complex-where-clauses-at-the-top-level) and allows you to query across tables without having to manually construct `params.sequelize.include`.
-The hook scans the `params.query` for any `$nested.column.syntax$` and contructs the `params.sequelize.include` accordingly.
+The hook scans the `params.query` for any `$nested.column.syntax$` and constructs the `params.sequelize.include` accordingly.
 The hook supports `$deeply.nested.associations$` and supports all Sequelize query operators.

 **Context**